alanng10/class-lang/Info/Article/Platform/a.md

 Modules written in Class lang layer above System in platform architecture.

-Class compiler modules layer on top of System in platform architecture.
+Class compiler modules layer on top of System in the architecture.

+Page modules layer on the of Class compiler in the architecture.